Skip to main content

 Producers and Politics is the CMPA’s government relations update.

-This bi-annual publication keeps members up to date on the association’s government relations and advocacy efforts.
+This quarterly publication keeps members up to date on the association’s government relations and advocacy efforts.

 To access the latest issue of Producers and Politics, .